City Guides

 via Ted Drewes Frozen Custard

-2. St. Louis–Style Pizza at Imo’s
+2. St. Louis–Style Pizza at Imo’s Pizza

 Many cities have their own distinctive style of pizza, but St. Louis has one of the most unique.
-St. Louis serves up their pizza on a crust as thin as a cracker.
+St. Louis serves up its pizza on a crust as thin as a cracker.
 And you’re going to get squares, not slices.

-Another key difference to this St. Louis food is the cheese.
+Another key difference with this St. Louis food is the cheese.
 Provel is a cheese product that was developed specifically for Imo’s Pizza, the best place to sample St. Louis-style pizza.
 Provel is a combination of cheddar, Swiss and provolone plus a touch of liquid smoke.
 It melts like a dream, but it’s definitely an acquired taste.

 The Vibe